Prattiz/Oraculo/README.md

 ## non functional requirements -- --

-- [] it must not do any command you want to do, only what is scripted (for security reasons)
+- [] it must not do every command you want to do, only what is scripted (for security reasons)